 What are the best means to overcome temptation?

-1. Humility and
+Humility and prayer.

-awaits those who resist temptation.
+which awaits those who resist temptation.

-aid of the Blessed Virgin, our guardian angel, and all the saints.
+Invoking the aid of the Blessed Virgin, our guardian angel, and all the saints.

 Read: Today’s Gospel tells

 the story of Jesus’s

 journey into the desert to be tempted by the devil.

 Lent, Christians must face a struggle, like the one that Christ underwent in

 the desert of Judea, where for forty days he was tempted by the devil, and then